hkustbimlab/hkustbimlab.github.io/README.md

 ## Welcome to GitHub Pages of HKUST BIM LAB

-We are a research team from the Hong Kong University of Science and Technology (HKUST) working on building information modeling (BIM) and construction information technology (IT), led by Prof. Jack Cheng.
+We are a research team from the Hong Kong University of Science and Technology (HKUST) working on Building Information Modeling (BIM) and construction information technology (IT), led by [Prof. Jack C.P.
+Cheng](https://facultyprofiles.ust.hk/profiles.php?profile=jack-chin-pang-cheng-cejcheng), currently an Associate Professor of HKUST.
 Here is our GitHub profile [[click](https://github.com/hkustbimlab)].

 ## Goal
 This page aims to share latest studies and datasets published by HKUST BIM LAB.
 You can directly download our public datasets for your research.
-We also provide selective PDF resources of our previous papers.
-Hope our resources can help you.
+We also select some of our published papers and provide the PDF files here.
+Hope our resources can help your research.

 ## Resources
 Following is a list of our public resources. (**More resources will be ready soon.**)